 Actual labor hours is recorded in the LABTRANS object/table, which is defined at the SITE level.
-If the site on the Service Request has not been set then the Site field will be set to the user’s default insert site of the first person to use the Start Timer button, BEDFORD, in this case.
+If the site on the Service Request has not been set then the A structural element of a Maximo database that is used for data separation.
+More field will be set to the user’s default insert site of the first person to use the Start Timer button, BEDFORD, in this case.
 Your Service Request processes may need to consider the setting of this field prior to being able to use the Start Timer action.

 If you used the New Row button on the Time Tracking table window and there was no value for the Site field, then the Default Insert Site of the person recording the actual time would be used as the Site for the LABTRANS record.
 There is no setting of the Site field on the Service Request in this case.